csy0522/Movie_Review_Sentiment/README.md

 # Movie_Review_Test

-This project predicts the sentiment of a review using Natural Langauge Procecssing (NLP).
-The level of sentiment includes: <br/>
+This project predicts whether a given tweet is about a real disaster or not using Natural Langauge Procecssing (NLP).
-1. Negative
-2. Somewhat_negative
-3. Neutral
-4. Somewhat_Positive
-5. Positive

 ## Getting Started